diyscif/diyscif/scif-thesis.md

 classified as non-inspectable and are subject to higher security requirements.
 [@ics-705-ts, p.
 30]

-Inspectable materials can be procured from trusted suppliers without further security restrictions.
+Inspectable materials can be procured from trusted supplyer's without further security restrictions.
 Inspectable materials from non-trusted suppliers or shipped to the site in an unsecured manner should be inspected using approved methods and then moved to a Secure Storage Area (SSA).
 If stored outside the